elastic/enterprise-search-zoom-connector/README.md

 - First, a user needs to configure one Zoom OAuth Account Level App on [Zoom App Marketplace](https://marketplace.zoom.us/).
 -  This will generate a [zoom.client_id](#zoomclient_id-required) and [zoom.client_secret](#zoomclient_secret-required).
-- After that user needs to add the below scopes in that account level app to enable the access for fetching the Zoom objects through it.
+- Add the following scopes in the account-level app, to enable Zoom object fetching.

 ***Scopes to be added:***
 ```shell